 In a Nutshell

 Thinking of applying?
-GrubStreet offers informal Q&A sessions in July with instructor Grace Talusan to answer any questions you have about the Incubator, including the workload, the application process, what the program does and doesn’t entail, the schedule, the philosophy behind our approach, and anything else on your mind!
+Each summer, GrubStree offers an informal Q&A with instructor Ethan Gilsdorf to answer any questions you have about the Incubator, including the workload, the application process, what the program does and doesn’t entail, the schedule, the philosophy behind our approach, and anything else on your mind!
 The next Essay Incubator Open House and Info Session will be held on June 29th, 2022, at our Center for Creative Writing in the Seaport.
 Click here to register!

 Overview and Goals